 For example, researchers, scientists and programmers could design a model of a molecule and create settings that let users zoom into parts of the molecule, access audio that explains information and other instructional material that enhances the learning experience.

 Both faculty and students can request to use the I-CAVE for class trips and projects.
 Graduate students, in particular, can conduct research using the interactive technology.

 Shu-Ching Chen, co-director of the I-CAVE and professor of School of Computing and Information Sciences (SCIS), hopes to bring a previous project to the I-CAVE screens.
 A few years ago, he used data provided by NOAA to create 3D animation videos of real-life hurricane storm surges in Tampa, Key Biscayne and Miami Beach.
 The videos were used by the National Weather Service Tampa Bay Area Office at several public outreach events.

-Starting in February, the I-CAVE – maintained and run by CARTA and SCIS and funded by the FIU Tech Fee grant – will be open to the public for 10 hours per week (times will be posted on the I-CAVE website) in ECS, room 268.
+Starting in February, the I-CAVE – maintained and run by CARTA and SCIS and funded by the FIU Tech Fee grant – will be open to the public for 10 hours per week (times will be posted on the I-CAVE website).